fmassonn/Git_Training/project/windows/functions/README.md

-# Welcome to the Git Training!

-Our goal in this project is to design, all together and collaboratively, an HTML web page that will display all 25 things that each of us should do before turning 25.
-The contents of the webpage will be directly inspired from the list available [here] https://gentwenty.com/bucket-list-25-before-25/.
-Since nobody wants to enter all 25 items - a long and painful task - , each of us will be responsible for adding one item.

-We are working on a common project, so the use of a versioning system like Git is appropriate.
-This will allow to keep track of everyone's contributions and ensure their smooth integration within the workflow.

-Concretely, we will proceed in six steps:

-1. We will retrieve the project from GitHub
-2. We will let others know about your intention to add contents to the webpage
+# Manage new content

-3. We will actually add contents to the page
+- We will actually add contents to the page.
-4. We will distribute your changes publicly, so that anyone can see them.
+- We will distribute your changes publicly, so that anyone can see them.
-5. We will retrieve changes by others, to benefit from their work too.
+- We will retrieve changes by others, to benefit from their work too.
-6. We will modify the style (colours) of the page, which will introduce conflits, and see how Git manages those.

-Each of the five steps will correspond to one practical exercise, where you will familiarize yourself with basic Git commands.

-#### Exercise 1 - Clone the project, play around and experiment
-Right click in the Windows desktop.
-From the drop-down menu, look for TortoiseGit then "clone".
-Copy-paste the URL of the project (https://github.com/fmassonn/Git_Training.git) and clone it.

-Enter the folder that has been created, and go to `./project/windows`.
-There you will find an HTML page named `twenty-five.html`.
-Visualize it with any browser.

-#### Exercise 2 - Open an issue
-Browse the Git project webpage (https://github.com/fmassonn/Git_Training).
-In the upper tab, click "Issues", then "New issues".
-Let the others know that you intend to modify the file `twenty-five.html` by posting an issue.
-Be explicit, and do not hesitate to play around, tag people (@...), use colors, flags, labels, etc. Once your issue is published, everyone else in the room will know about your intentions, which is one of the basics of collaborative work.

-#### Exercise 3 - Add contents to the webpage
+## Exercise 4 - Add contents to the webpage
 In your local copy of the project (that is, the one that you have on your Windows desktop), open the HTML webpage `twenty-five.html` with a text editor (right-click >> Notepad++ for example).
 You should see the HTML code that is used to display the webpage you visualized in Exercise 1.
 The text that appears in the webpage is coded as the last item of a long list to be filled by participants:

 ```